Background

 And so we speculated there may be a genetic problem or a brain abnormality, but the evidence for this is very sparse.

+Lack of empathy owing to abuse and trauma, breach of boundaries, no safe base, dead mother.
 When the child is not allowed to separate and deviate, we understand this.
 We understand why this might lead to a lack of empathy.

+Lack of empathy owes to instability, arbitrariness, capriciousness, reversal, discontinuity, unpredictability.
 One day the child is on the pedestal, the next day the pedestal is on the child.
 That could destabilize anyone, let alone the child.

 Abuse in functional, sorry, children in functional families where the mother is good enough mother, where there's unconditional love and acceptance, where boundaries are set and encouraged, where separation, individuation is a normal process without emotional blackmail and so on and so forth.

-Most of the overwhelming majority of these children develop very healthy empathy which lasts a lifetime, but at some stage a tiny sliver, small minority of these children, are exposed to other influences, other out of the family influences, a bad sadistic teacher, a group of peers bullying the child, a drug dealer, a neighborhood drug dealer.
+Most of the overwhelming majority of these children develop very healthy empathy which lasts a lifetime, but at some stage a tiny sliver, small minority of these children, are exposed to other influences, other out of the family influences, a bad sadistic teacher, a group of peers bullying the child, a neighborhood drug dealer.

 I mean, media, visual content on television, on social media.
 I mean, you never know.
 There's so many extra family influences that you never know and these influences, if they come early enough before the age of six and in some cases before the age of nine, they can hamper and hinder and obstruct and undermine empathy.

-If I'm a thinking, if I'm a thinking being, I must regard life other than my own with equal reverence, for I shall know that it longs for fullness and development as deeply as I do, myself.
+Albert Schweitzer, who was a great humanitarian, wrote in his book, Philosophy of Civilization, 1923.
+If I'm a thinking being, I must regard life other than my own with equal reverence, for I shall know that it longs for fullness and development as deeply as I do, myself.
+Therefore, I see that evil is what annihilates, hampers or hinders life.

 Goodness, by the same token, is the saving or helping of life, the enabling of whatever life I can to attain its highest development.

 When Cleckley had at the end of the book to summarize his thinking, he said, well, I can't offer you anything.
 The field is very new.
 It was in 1942.
 The field is very new, but I can tell you this.
+Psychopaths reject life.
+And this rejection of life is a decor.

-I came up a few years ago with the I equal MCU theorem.
+I came up a few years ago with the I equals MCU theorem.
 It's like I wanted to be like Einstein, you know, because I think I'm better looking than Einstein.
+So I wanted to be like Einstein, where Einstein invented the E equals MC squared.
+I invented the I equals MCU theorem of empathy.

 I postulate the existence of three basic modes of interpersonal relatedness.
 I equals MCU, in other words, I am seeing you.
 It's one way of relating to other people.
 I am seeing you.

-I equals MCU.
+So the first one is I MCU, I am seeing you.
+Second one is are you see me?
+I'm defined by your gaze.
 And the third one is you equals ICM.
 You is what I see as me.
 You is what I see as me.

+So one and three, they're variants of empathy.
 I'm seeing you and you is what I see as me.
 I and you have a lot in common, but I'm seeing you.
 So you're seen, you're not transparent.
 I realize that you exist as a separate boundary, autonomous, self efficacious agent, agency, there's agency there.

 And this is the foundation of empathy, recognizing others.
 They have a right to live.
 They have a right to happiness.
 They have a right to boundaries.
 They have a right not to be hurt and abused and molested.